On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

-It can be difficult to prove directly that a sequence of self-adjoint operators converges in strong resolvent sense.
-Therefore, we will introduce a concept of core that can be used for proving the strong resolvent convergence. \begin{definition} A core $\vectorspace{D}_0$ of an operator $\operator{A}$ is a subspace of the domain of the operator such that the second adjoint of the restriction of the operator to the core is the operator itself, that is, $ (\operator{A}|_{\vectorspace{D}_0})^{**}=\operator{A}. $ \end{definition} Usually the core is defined in terms of the closure of the operator \cite{Kato:1995, Reed+Simon:1981, Weidmann:1980, Simon:2015}.
-In this article, we note that for densely defined and closable operators, the closure is equivalent to the second adjoint \cite[Chapter~III, Theorem~5.29]{Kato:1995}, \cite[Theorem~VIII.1~(b)]{Reed+Simon:1981}, \cite[Theorem~5.3~(b)]{Weidmann:1980} or \cite[Theorem~7.1.1~(c)]{Simon:2015}.
+It can be difficult to prove directly that a sequence of self-adjoint operators converges in the strong resolvent sense.
+Therefore, we will introduce a concept of core that we can use to give proof of strong resolvent convergence. \begin{definition} A core $\vectorspace{D}_0$ of an operator $\operator{A}$ is a subspace of the domain of the operator such that $ (\operator{A}\vert_{\vectorspace{D}_0})^{**}=\operator{A}. $ \end{definition} Usually, the core is defined in terms of the closure of the operator \cite{Kato:1995,Reed+Simon:1981,Weidmann:1980,Simon:2015} but we note that for densely defined and closable operators, the closure is equivalent to the second adjoint \cite[Chapter~III, Theorem~5.29]{Kato:1995}, \cite[Theorem~5.3~(b)]{Weidmann:1980}, \cite[Theorem~VIII.1~(b)]{Reed+Simon:1981} or \cite[Theorem~7.1.1~(c)]{Simon:2015}.
+With a suitable core, the strong resolvent convergence can be proved by the following theorem. \begin{theorem} Let $\vectorspace{D}_0$ be a core of self-adjoint operators $\operator{A}_n$ and $\operator{A}$ where $n = 0,1,,\ldots$.
+If for each $\phi\in\vectorspace{D}_0$,